For cPanel & WHM 54

 - The FQDN does not require the trailing dot.

-- You must specify FQDNs in lowercase letters.
+- You must enter FQDNs in lowercase letters.

 - IP address example —